vlstill/tedi/memory-models.md

 We will, however, abstract from the impact of the compiler and expect it to be correct in most of our considerations.
 We will also abstract from the impact of an operating system's scheduler which can move program threads between physical processing units, which could be visible in memory behavior, but the operating system should make sure this effect is not visible.

+In the hardware, there are two main sources for the relaxed memory behavior, both of them caused by the fact that the memory is several orders of magnitude slower than the processor.
+One of these sources is the cache hierarchy, which tries to hide speed differences by storing parts of the data in caches.
+The other is out-of-order execution which further improves speed by reordering the instructions and instruction speculation.

+Depending on the implementation of these optimizations, different relaxations are observable -- on `x86` only store buffering (delaying of propagation of writes to the memory) is observable, while on ARM or POWER reordering of all kinds of instructions is observable, as is branch prediction.
+A more detailed description of causes for memory relaxations (mainly originating from cache hierarchies) can be found in \cite{hw_view_for_sw_hackers}.
+All processors with relaxed memory also provide instructions which allow the programmer to constrain relaxations: memory fences (or barriers) which prevent reordering and atomic instructions.

-When dealing with the memory model of the hardware, it is usually neither possible nor useful to discuss the behavior of the concrete CPU, instead, we discuss the behavior of a certain platform (e.g. Intel `x86` or POWER).
+When dealing with the memory model of the hardware, it is usually neither possible nor useful to discuss the behavior of the concrete CPU, instead, we discuss the behavior of a certain platform (e.g. Intel `x86` or IBM POWER).
 There are at least two good reasons for this: first, results which take into account only the concrete CPU might not be applicable to any other CPU, even from the same family, and second, the exact architecture is usually kept secret by the company manufacturing those CPUs.
-Sadly, the second problem also partially applies to descriptions of the behavior of CPU platforms: relaxed memory behavior is usually described by informal documents and not by a formal specification and therefore is open to misinterpretation.
-Some of these problems can be found for example in the description of the `x86` memory model (x86-TSO) \cite{x86tso}.
-Furthermore, even when we have a formal description of the behavior of a certain platform, this description usually over-approximates possible behaviors of the program.
-For example, no reasonable platform can delay arbitrary number of memory writes, but the x86-TSO memory model allows it as the bound on such reordering is unknown.
+For this reason, hardware memory models describe processor platforms and should over-approximate behavior of processors of given platform to allow the results to remain relevant even for future processors.
+This also means that these memory models should capture intent of the hardware creators.
+The over-approximation might be also needed to simplify the memory model in order to make the subsequent program analysis simpler.

+Ideally, formalized memory models of hardware would be produced by the hardware manufactures themselves, but this is not the case.
+Instead, these memory models are created based on informal descriptions provided by the manufacturers, empirical testing of existing hardware, and discussion with the manufacturers \cite{x86tso, Sarkar2011, Flur2016}.

 Alternatively, one might describe a memory model of a programming language (or compiler, if the programming language in question does not define memory behavior of parallel programs).
 This would then allow analysis of the program to reason about its behavior on any platform for which it can be compiled (assuming the compiler is correct).
 The disadvantage is that, similar to CPU platforms, programming languages usually lack a precise formal description of the memory model, see e.g. \cite{cppmemmod} for analysis of draft of C++11 memory model.
 Furthermore, such specifications can often be unnecessarily strict: for example, according to C++11, any parallel programs in which two threads communicate without presence of locks or atomic operations has an undefined behavior and therefore can have arbitrary outcome, but in practice communication using volatile variables (and possibly compiler specific memory fences) can work well with most compilers and is often used in legacy code written before C++11 (or C11 in the case of C) where there was no support for concurrency in the language.

-In the following sections, we will first look into hardware constructs which give rise relaxed memory (\autoref{sec:hw}), then, in \autoref{sec:semantics} we will introduce two possibilities of precise characterization of memory models, namely an axiomatic approach based on relations between memory actions of the program and an operational model.
+In the following sections, we will first look into ways to describe memory models (\autoref{sec:semantics}).
-In \autoref{sec:models} we will then describe common formally-defined memory models and their relation to hardware or language memory models.
+Then we will describe important memory models of hardware and programming languages (\autoref{sec:models}).
-Finally in \autoref{sec:compilers} we will discuss the impact of compiler optimizations on memory models.
+Finally we will shortly discuss the impact of compiler optimizations on memory models (\autoref{sec:compilers}).

-# Hardware View of Memory Relaxation {#sec:hw}

-In order to understand certain characteristics of relaxed memory models, it is useful to know what hardware constructs give rise to memory relaxation and why they are used.

-As the memory is significantly slower that the CPU, the CPU contains cache memories which can store part of the information in the main memory in the way which makes the access faster \cite{TODO}.
-In modern CPUs, there are usually multiple levels of cache memory, often two or three, some of which are local to a CPU core and some might be shared among several cores of the CPU \cite{TODO}.
-If multiple threads work with the same memory it is important they have a consistent view of the memory, even if the values are cached in different caches.
-To achieve this cache consistency, CPUs employ cache coherence protocols and memory relaxations arise from optimizations of these protocols \cite{hw_view_for_sw_hackers}.

-For example, to avoid the need to write values directly to the memory or at least wait for other processors to acknowledge the new value, processors use store buffers which can hold written values before the propagation is completed.
-The observable effect of store buffers is that writes can appear to be executed after loads which occur after them in code.
-Furthermore, if the processor has multiple store buffers (for different memory locations), writes to different memory memory location can be observed in different order then they are executed.

-Reordering of reads after writes and of different writes can be caused by invalidation queues or by instruction reordering due to out-of-order execution.
-Some platforms (\TODO{such as Alpha}) can even exhibit reordering of dependent instructions (e.g. pointed-to value can be loaded before the pointer value).

-To make programming possible under these relaxations, processors provide various techniques to constrain relaxations.
-These techniques include memory fences which prevent reordering of certain classes of instructions and atomic instructions which can be used to implement some operations (such as fetch-and-add, compare-and-swap) atomically.

 # Description of Memory Model Semantics {#sec:semantics}